 Here's a lovely review of the story from a young reader in the Guardian!

 Memories for Nan's Coffinis a lovely story written by an extraordinary women from New South Wales- Helen Snodgrass.
 Although we never met in person I felt a strong connection with Helen throughout this project.
-Of all the stories she has written this one was very important to her and I am very pleased to have been lucky enough to help her create this picture book.
+Of all the stories she has written this one was very important to her as she wrote it after receiving a terminal diagnosis.
+Helen wanted this story to help people to talk about grief and bereavement with children and loved ones.
+I am very pleased to have worked with Helen to help her create this picture book.

 "As a clinical nurse consultant in oncology she treated patients, counselled families, trained staff, improved processes and made valuable contributions to nursing association and government committees for over 20 years.

 Helen found a special place in the hearts of everyone who knew her and was a skilled 'baby whisperer'."

 I'm in contact with Helen’s partner Vaughan, another special person I met through this project.
 Together we have been working towards finding a publisher willing to take Helen’s story on board.